varvarigos/LitBench/README.md

 ## Key Features:

 - **Domain-Specific Adaptation**: Constructs **literature sub-graphs** and **training datasets** by extracting textual attributes from academic literature.

 - **Comprehensive Benchmarking**: Defines a **suite of literature tasks**, from **node- and edge-level analyses** to **advanced applications like related work generation**.

 - **Competitive Performance**: Demonstrates that **small, domain-specific LLMs trained on LitBench datasets** achieve results comparable to state-of-the-art models such as **GPT-4 and DeepSeek-R1**.

 - **Flexible and Scalable**: Supports literature graph curation across **both broad domains and specialized research areas**.

 - **Open-Source and Accessible**: Includes an **AI agent tool** to streamline **data curation, model training, and evaluation**.

-## Topics refined dataset

-The dataset [`arXiv_Topics`](https://huggingface.co/datasets/AliMaatouk/arXiv_Topics) from Hugging Face provides a structured mapping of arXiv papers to hierarchical topic categories.
-We provide an embedding representation of this dataset in [`arXiv-Topics-Embeddings`](https://huggingface.co/datasets/AliMaatouk/arXiv-Topics-Embeddings).

 ## Installation